SymfonyCasts/sass-bundle/doc/index.rst

 Using a different version
 --------------------------
 This bundle installs for you a default version.
-However, if you want an explicit version of Dart Sass you can instruct the bundle to download that version, set the ``version`` option:
+However, if you want an explicit version of Dart Sass you can instruct the bundle to download that version, set the ``binary_version`` option:

 .. code-block:: yaml

     symfonycasts_sass:
-        version: 1.69.0
+        binary_version: 1.69.0

 When you change this version, it will not be upgraded automatically.
 Remove the `var/dart-sass` directory first to rebuild with the configured version.